marksist300/TownSqaure/README.md

 # TownSquare

-A Social media App to connect with friends
+A Social media App to connect with friends.

 <h2>
     <a href="https://townsquareapp.netlify.app">View Demo*</a>